cocoanlab/falsepositiveneuroimaging/README.md

 ## Overview
-This repository contains scripts for Figure 2-5 of the paper.
+This repository contains scripts for analyses in Figure 2-5 of the paper.
 To see figures, please see the paper.

 ## Dependencies